PART TEN: PAYMENTS AND COLLECTION

 Monetary composition

 195B.
-Notwithstanding the provisions of Article Three, if the Director has reasonable
+Notwithstanding the provisions of Article Three, if the Director has

 grounds to assume that an online return was not submitted up to the date

-said in section 132 or 166, as the case may be (in this Article: violation), then
+said in section 132 or 166, as the case may be (in this Article: violation),

 he may impose a monetary composition on the violator in the amount